henrybv/sf-restaurants-react/README.md

-To be filled/ rewritten.

-Upload screenshots to Resources folder & Readme
+Upload screenshots to Resources folder & Readme.
-Host on Heroku, deploy.
+Host on Heroku/ deploy.